 Both museums are included in the Einsiedeln Museum Pass.

-December and January: daily from 1 - 4 p.m.
+November to January: daily from 1 - 4 p.m.
+(Monday closed)